DataBiosphere/data-portal/content/document/creating-content/overview.md

 The site is laid out in a 4 level hierarchy with the top level sections being:

-1. Explore (links to the Data Browser)
+1. Datasets
+1. HCA BioNetworks
+1. Guides
-1. Contribute
+1. Metadata
-1. Learn
+1. APIs
-1. About
+1. Updates

 ## Sub Sections